hms-dbmi/bmi706-2022/README.md

 In order to pull down the latest assignments as they are released, you will need to point your local clone to both your fork _and_ the original `hms-dbmi/bmi706-2022` repository.
-The is accompished using git "remotes".
+The is accomplished using git "remotes".

 Make sure you `cd` into your local repository, then